aklivity/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 3. The request was then relayed across PrivateLink to the MSK VPC Endpoint Service in the **my-msk-cluster** VPC
 4. The Endpoint Service forwarded the request to the Network Load Balancer
 5. The Network Load Balancer forwarded the request to the Aklivity MSK Private Proxy
-6. The Aklivity MSK Private Proxy look at the info in the request and relayed it through to the appropriate MSK broker
+6. The Aklivity MSK Private Proxy looked at the info in the request and relayed it through to the appropriate MSK broker
 7. The topic was created in the MSK broker
 8. Cross VPC connectivity was verified